ringo32/EndeavourOS-iso-next/README.md

 # EndeavourOS-iso-next

-Maintaner: <joekamprad@endeavouros.com>
+Maintaner: <joekamprad@endeavouros.com> with the help of our beloved community

 testings on recreation of ISO from original latest Arch-ISO

 * currently not ready, but almost working, a reimplemantation of EndeavourOS changes into latest archiso-framework

-## Add and enable EndeavourOS Repository at your system
+## Add and enable EndeavourOS Repository at your system (currently unused)

 Add calamares package repo to your /etc/pacman.conf